Best ground coffee for your cafetière

 Updated on

 Ground coffee is roasted coffee beans that have been ground down to be brewed for coffee, much like flour is ground wheat to be used for baking.
-There are many ways of brewing your coffee whether you prefer to use a coffee machine or cafetière, but they all require ground coffee beans and water.
+There are many ways of brewing your coffee, whether you prefer to use a coffee machine or cafetière, but they all require ground coffee beans and water.

-For the best flavour, ground coffee should be filtered rather than just pouring hot water over it - as you would to make instant coffee - it's best prepared either in a cafetière or French press, using a coffee filter (whether a traditional paper dripper or a filter coffee machine), or even a dzezva (Turkish coffee pot) or Italian stovetop coffee pot - also known as a Moka pot.
+For the best flavour, ground coffee should be filtered rather than just pouring hot water over it - as you would to make instant coffee.
+It's best prepared either in a cafetière or French press, using a coffee filter (whether a traditional paper dripper or a filter coffee machine), or even a dzezva (Turkish coffee pot) or Italian stovetop coffee pot - also known as a Moka pot.
 You can drink ground coffee without filtering it, but the above methods will help to filter out the worst of the leftover granules, for a much smoother brew.

 Best ground coffee at a glance: